Local Labour Market Information

 Why is it important?

-Having fact-based research about local trends allows the Workforce Planning Board to identify labour force issues and problems in our community.
-Then we work with community partners to look at ways to address and solve those issues.
+Having timely, fact-based data about local trends allows the Workforce Planning Board to identify labour force issues and challenges in our community.
+We then work with community partners to develop solutions.

 Labour Market Reports

 2019-2020 Labour Market Plan

 Our annual Labour Market Plan paints a picture of Grand Erie’s job market and economy.

 During 2019, the unemployment rate fell consistently in the region, with the Brantford-Brant census area recording record low numbers.